Bullet with Butterfly Wings

 "Bullet with Butterfly Wings" is a song by the American alternative rock band the Smashing Pumpkins.
 It was released as the lead single from their 1995 double album Mellon Collie and the Infinite Sadness, and is the sixth track on the first disc.
 This song was the band's first top-40 US hit, peaking at number 22 on the Billboard Hot 100.
 It also spent six weeks at number two on the Billboard Modern Rock Tracks chart and peaked at number four on the Billboard Album Rock Tracks chart.
 In Canada, the song peaked at number 18 on the RPM Top Singles chart and spent four weeks at number one on the RPM Alternative 30 chart, becoming Canada's most successful rock song of 1995.
 It also reached number one in Iceland for a week.

 The song won the Grammy Award for Best Hard Rock Performance in 1997.
 It was named the 91st best hard rock song of all time by VH1 in 2009 and ranked number 70 on the 2008 list of "The 100 Greatest Guitar Songs of All Time" of Rolling Stone.
 The song came second in the Triple J Hottest 100, 1995, was later voted number 51 in the Triple J Hottest 100 of All Time, 2009 and placed at number 25 in the Triple J Hottest 100 of the Past 20 Years, 2013.

 Background

 The song had its origins during the recording of 1993's Siamese Dream.
 According to frontman Billy Corgan, "I have a tape of us from 1993 endlessly playing the 'world is a vampire' part over and over".
 Corgan wrote the noted chorus "rat in a cage" on an acoustic guitar during the same session that "Landslide" was recorded.

-The lyrics "Can you fake it, for just one more show?" may refer to the band's experience headlining the 1994 Lollapalooza festival, with Corgan calling it "old Job".
-Along with other parts of the album, Corgan appears to compare himself to Jesus Christ, with the line "Tell me I'm the chosen one / Jesus was an only son".
+The lyric "Can you fake it, for just one more show?" may refer to the band's experience headlining the 1994 Lollapalooza festival, with Corgan calling it "old Job".
+As with other songs on Mellon Collie and the Infinite Sadness, Corgan appears to compare himself to Jesus, with the line "Tell me I'm the chosen one / Jesus was an only son".